 Net carbs 4g per 100g Protein 14g per 100g

-Brazil nuts also contain vitamin B1, E, coper, magnesium, selenium, zinc and iron.
+Brazil nuts also contain vitamin B1, E, copper, magnesium, selenium, zinc and iron.

 Brazil nuts seem to be harder to overindulge with because most people tend to grab just a few to snack on.

-Brazil nuts are incredibly if you dip them dark chocolate for a little occasional treat.
+Brazil nuts are incredible if you dip them dark chocolate for a little occasional treat.

 Net carbs 4g per 100g Protein 20g per 100g